MariaNattestad/Assemblytics/README.md

     - numpy

 ## Command-line instructions

-If you prefer to run Assemblytics from the command-line the scripts/ directory contains all the code you need, from unique anchor filtering and calling variants to creating the output plots and summary tables.
+To run Assemblytics from the command-line the scripts/ directory contains all the code you need, from unique anchor filtering and calling variants to creating the output plots and summary tables.

 To run Assemblytics on the command-line, keep all the scripts together inside the `scripts/` directory, either in your PATH or anywhere else you like, and make them all executable:
 ```